GreyHopes/VuePortfolio/README.md

 ## :clipboard: License

-This project is licensed under the GNU GPLv3 License - see the [COPYING.md](COPYING.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## :pray: Acknowledgments